saketh242/Python-Projects/README.md

-# Python Projects for beginners.
+# Python Projects for beginners, these projects are inspired from various sources online.

 1. Credit Card Validation
 2. File Explorer